ESSENTIALS OF DIAGNOSIS

 Choroidal melanoma (black outline arrow) with serous retinal detachment (white outline arrow).
 (Used, with permission, from S Kiss and Optos plc.)

-Rhegmatogenous retinal detachment usually starts in the superior temporal area, spreading rapidly to cause visual field loss that starts inferiorly and expands ...
+Rhegmatogenous retinal detachment usually starts in the superior temporal area, spreading rapidly to cause visual field loss that starts inferiorly and expands upward but can occur at other ...